Measure and Improve Robustness in NLP Models: A Survey: Open Questions

 \section{Open Questions}

-\paragraph{Identifying Unknown Robustness Failures} Existing identification around robustness failures rely heavily on human priors and error analyses, which usually pre-define a small or limited set of patterns that the model could be vulnerable to.
+In addition to the challenges mentioned above, we list below a few open questions that call for additional research going forward. \paragraph{Identifying Unknown Robustness Failures} Existing identification around robustness failures rely heavily on human priors and error analyses, which usually pre-define a small or limited set of patterns that the model could be vulnerable to.
 This requires extensive amount of expertise and efforts, and might still suffer from human or subjective biases in the end.
 How to proactively discover and identify models' unrobust regions automatically and comprehensively remains challenging.
-As a counterpoint, a prior-knowledge-free statistical driven identification of spurious features may not be possible \cite{wang2021learning}.

 \paragraph{Interpreting and Mitigating Spurious Correlations} Interpretability matters for large NLP models, especially key to the robustness and spurious patterns.
 How can we develop ways to attribute or interpret these vulnerable portions of NLP models and communicate these robustness failures with designers, practitioners, and users?
 In addition, recent work \cite{wallace-etal-2019-allennlp,wang2021identifying,9521221} show interpretability methods can be utilized to better understand how a model makes its decision, which in turn can be used to uncover models' bias, diagnose errors, and discover spurious correlations.